Morrisdata/Python_for_Data_I/README.md

 Download [Anaconda 2.7](https://www.continuum.io/downloads), Pycharm or code editor for exercises

 WHY NOT 3.4?
-2.7 is not inferior to 3.4 they are just a tad different.
-2.7 is better for learning, support and tutorials at this time.
+- 2.7 is not inferior to 3.4 they are just a tad different.
+- 2.7 is better for learning, support and tutorials at this time.
-Learning 2.7 will blend right into learning 3.4.
-Plus having both on your resume is fantastic as most legacy programs will be in 2.7.
+- Learning 2.7 will blend right into learning 3.4.
+- Most programs you will be working with, debugging or modifying will be in 2.7
+- Having both on your resume is fantastic.

 |UNITS|
 |:----|